guillaumebrunerie/Chromiarch-OS/README.md

 low, in particular you don’t have to know anything about Chrome OS.
 * This is not just a proof of concept.
 I’m using this system everyday and find it very convenient.
+* This is only the description of my setup.
+It is not made to be configurable, it’s made to do what I want personally.
+If you want something else, you are of course free to edit the scripts or adapt the instructions to your needs.

 Developer mode
 --------------